Metallic bonding teaching resources

 GCSE activity to create a moving model of a metallic lattice.
 Students evaluate a simple model of a metallic lattice that attempts to explain why metals are malleable.
 They use PowerPoint to create a moving model to show why metals conduct electricity, are malleable and have high melting points.
 This activity supports students to understand metallic bonding and structure and helps them consider what makes a good scientific model.

 GCSE and A Level worksheet to create a model of a metallic lattice.
 Students use bubbles to build and evaluate a model of a metallic lattice.
 They use this model to explain many of the properties of metals.
-This activity can be used to consider the advantages and limitations of using models in chemistry.
+This activity can be used to consider the advantages and limitations of using models in chemistry and be extended to explain why alloys have different properties to metallic elements.
 (PDF)

 - Bonding and physical properties